ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab06.md

 Use the commands `pwd`, `ls`, and `git status` to be sure you are in the right spot.

-Then, open idle3 by typing `idle3 &` at the bash command prompt.
+Then, open IDLE (for Python 3) by typing `idle3 &` at the bash command prompt.
 The extra `&` at the end allows you to get your command prompt back so that you can use it to type git commands.
-You may see messages from time to time from IDLE3&mdash;if so, just press enter to get a bash prompt back again.
+You may see messages from time to time from IDLE&mdash;if so, just press enter to get a bash prompt back again.

 If you forget the `&`, no worries.
 You can also just open a second